Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 imgCombo2.ComboItems.Add [Index],[Key],[Text],[Image],[SelImage],[Indentation]

 All the parameters of the Add() method are optional.
-For our first test run of this control, we will use the values for [Text], [Image], and [Indentation] onlyAfter viewing the result of the first test run of the image list view, we will not use the [Indentation] parameter value on this ImageCombo control.
+For our initial test run of this control, we will supply values only for the [Text], [Image], and [Indentation] parameters.

 Image List with incrementing Indentation Param Setting.

 Save the form frmMenu3Combo and open it in Normal View.
 Expand the second ImageList ComboBox control and view the result.
-Remove the commas and the variable j at the end, after the first variable j, retained for the ImageList index number.
+Remove the commas and the variable < j > at the end, after the first variable < j >, retained for the ImageList index number.

-The VBA Code of Project Drop-Down Menu.
+The VBA Code of the Project Drop-Down Menu.

 Private Sub CreateMenu()